SkylineCommunications/dataminer-docs/user-guide/part_7/SkylineDataminerFolder/DB_xml.md

 - [Example of an offload database configuration](#example-of-an-offload-database-configuration)

-### Keeping a separate log for slow database queries
+### Keeping a separate log for slow offload database queries

 Like for the general database, for the offload database you can keep a separate log for slow database queries.